smaicas-org/Dnj.Colab/Documentation/README_en.md

 ============

 This repository aims to be a meeting point for programmers of all levels.
-The idea is not only to learn to program but also to learn code integration, to know and adopt a professional way of working.
+The idea is not only to improve or learn programming but also to learn code integration, to know and adopt a professional way of working.
 Appropriate to the way you work in a company.
 It is an open source repository and anyone is invited to contribute.

 There is no restriction of languages or frameworks.